kjurdzinski/amplicon-multi-cutadapt-18S-16S-monitoring/README.md

 a MultiQC report.
 The default value `[4]` generates a report for the final cutadapt step only.
 To generate a report for each step, set this parameter to `[1, 2, 3, 4]` or leave it empty `[]` to disable MultiQC reports.

+The `ampliseq_sample_sheet` parameter specifies the path a file that will be created by the workflow containing the sample names and the corresponding primer sequences used for trimming.
+This file can be used as input for the [AmpliSeq](https://nf-co.re/ampliseq) workflow.

 ## Getting your data into the workflow